QiHackers

 The most useful move is to treat Chinamaxxing as a signal, not a worldview.

-Use it to notice that the internet has reached a new phase of fascination.
-Then move past it quickly and ask better questions:
+Use it to notice that the internet has reached a new phase of fascination with Chinese everyday life.
+Then move past the meme quickly and ask better questions:

-• What feels attractive about those habits right now?
+• What feels attractive about those habits right now, and does that feeling point at something real?

 Share